DougLee/twisst/README.md

-# Twisst: Topology weightying by iterative sampling of sub-trees
+# Twisst: Topology weighting by iterative sampling of sub-trees

 Topology weighting is a means to quantify relationships between taxa that are not necessarily monophyletic.
 It's a simple, descriptive method, designed for exploring how relationship vary across the genome using population genomic data.